AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     python setup.py develop

-| Sometimes if the version number in setup.py script did not change, the install may not update.
-In this case remove build and distribute directories before running the setup.py script.

 Adding new trigger
 ==================
 The design allows to add a new feature in a standardized way.
 Typical feature is defined by a trigger and supporting parameters.
 The following modifications need to be done to add a new feature: